10sandeep/namaste-react-series/README.md

 # dist
 when we execute parcel or when we do npx parcel index.html it generate development build of your project and hosted on 1234,when it generates development build it puts it into dist folder.Then all the code coming from that dist folder .And when we refresh the code or save it,it was using parcel-cach and dist to update using HMR.

-When you do the project production build by running npx parcel build index.html it will generate production build and it will be in dist.
+When you do the project production build by running npx parcel build index.html it will generate production build and it will be in dist file.

-you have to remove main:"App.js" from the package.json file
+you have to remove main:"App.js" from the package.json file.

 When your project is in production phase 3 files goes to it html,css and js.